mbarhate21-stack/AI-QA-Agent/README.md

 5. Prioritises test cases based on risk
 6. Generates professional QA reports

-The project is designed to demonstrate how AI can be integrated into practical software testing workflows.
+The project demonstrates how AI can be integrated into practical software testing workflows while maintaining traditional QA principles.

 ---